LachezarTsK/Find-the-Prefix-Common-Array-of-Two-Arrays/README.md

 Challenge at LeetCode.com.
 Tags: Bitwise Operations, Greedy.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - Java, C++, C#, Kotlin, Golan: solution with bitwise operations.
-- JavaScript, TypeScript: solution with a frequency array.
+- JavaScript, TypeScript: solution with frequency array.

 When applying bitwise operations with JavaScript/TypeScript, these programming languages treat their standard 64-bit floating point number as a 32-bit integer.
 Since the number of bitwise shifts, which are used to store an occurence of a value, can be up to 50 shifts, in some cases there is an integer overflow.
 One possibility to avoid this for JavaScript/TypeScript is to use their BigInt class.